zebular13/hand_controller/README.md

       - displays images with cv2.imshow

-Launch the hand_controller_asl_twist node only (requires an additional v4l2-camera or usbcam_publisher node for camera source):

-   - ros2 run hand_controller hand_controller_asl_twist_node
+All of the demos are partitionned in 2 parts:
+   - Part 1 can be executed on embedded hardware (without any ability to display)
+   - Part 2 is meant to be executed on a host PC with Gazebo simulation.

 Launch the hand_controller_asl_twist node with v4l2_camera and turtlesim nodes:

-   - ros2 launch hand_controller hand_controller_asl_turtlesim.launch.py
+   - ros2 launch hand_controller demo01_turtlesim_asl_part1.launch.py | ros2 launch hand_controller demo01_turtlesim_asl_part2.launch.py

 ![](https://github.com/AlbertaBeef/asl_mediapipe_pointnet/blob/main/images/asl_mediapipe_pointnet_demo01_ros2_turtlesim.gif)